DHTMLX/scheduler-docs/data/migration_from_older_version.md

 No changes in the arguments or behavior of the methods were made.

-The old methods will continue working in v6.x, but will trigger a console warning (not visible to the end users) each time they are called.

 2) The following global objects have been deprecated:

 - dhtmlxAjax